Pet Heat Safety in Orlando, FL

 While humans are capable of cooling themselves down via sweating, our pets do not have this ability.
 Leaving them outdoors in the sun or in an enclosed, non-air-conditioned space can be very dangerous—even fatal.
-Before you decide to take your dog out walking or to the beach on an 80-degree day, consider all of the potential risks they could face.
+Before you decide to take your dog out walking or to the beach on an 80-degree day, consult our pet heat safety tips.
 Ask yourself whether you’ll be able to keep your pet cool and hydrated at all times and whether the risks outweigh the positives.

 Pet Safety Tips